prahaladbelavadi/ecdsa-transactions-dev-plus-plus/notes.md

 - F~97~ = {0, 1, 2, ... , 96}
 - F~48947~ = {0, 1, 2, ... , 48946}

-The field is every number upto a particular number.
+The field is every number up to that particular number.
 Since, there's zero, the field ends one before the actual number to stay consistent with the number of digits.

 ### Modular Arithmetic